decryptofy/scarr/README.md

 * We recommend CPUs with 8 or more physical cores, preferably with AVX512
 * SCARR is optimized for CPUs with SMT (Hyper-Threading); otherwise, mp.pool parameters are not optimal
 * A combination of performance and efficiency cores is not specifically considered in mp.pool either
+* Fast, low-latency memory should be used (e.g., DDR5-6400)
 * SCARR should *not* be used on NUMA platforms as this degrades performance in unexpected ways
-* SCARR is only designed to run on Linux/Unix as it relies on fork; Windows is *not* supported
+* SCARR is designed to run on Linux/Unix; Windows may work but is *not* supported
 * ulimits need to be adjusted when processing many tiles/byte-positions at the same time

 # Contributing (inbound=outbound)